akoskm/akoskm.github.io/_posts/2015-07-31-twitter-sign-in-server-side-demo.md

 service.signRequest(accessToken, request);
 </code></pre>

-This solution is applicable to both scribe-java and twitter4j, because their API is really similar.
+This solution is applicable to both scribe-java and twitter4j, because their API is very similar.

 I've set up a little demo project showing these steps in action: